 GR9 might be closer to the action but it needs lots of support at sea, this might be balanced by additional fuel costs operating GR4’s from land.

 GR9 is great at CAS but is slower and can carry less than a GR4, plus it has a smaller range of weapons/recce systems and lower endurance.

 GR9 is not a credible CAP aircraft, sorry, it just isn’t.

-What would have been a better situation is a combination of land based and sea based air power, each using its strengths to compliment the other.
+What would have been a better situation is a combination of land-based and sea-based air power, each using its strengths to complement the other.

 Arguing that one is better than the other is woolly minded and demonstrative of the wasteful service rivalry that has so damaged UK defence.